Little Barrie

-Little Barrie are an English rock group consisting of Barrie Cadogan (vocals, guitar) and Lewis Wharton (bass, vocals).
+Little Barrie are an English rock group consisting of Barrie Cadogan (vocals, guitar) and Lewis Wharton (bass, vocals) and Tony Coote (drums).
 Virgil Howe contributed drums and vocals from 2007 until his death in 2017.
 Their sound has drawn from a mixture of influences including freakbeat, garage rock, UK R&B, neo-psychedelia, surf rock, krautrock, funk and rock and roll.
-The band released Death Express in 2017.